 Though our practitioners are trained to assist in all manners of disorders, we have a strong focus on assisting with concerns arising from psycho-emotional health and fertility.
-Areas within this scope include but are not limited to:
+You can learn more about the symptoms we assist with through the following links:

 The list is much more extensive.
 Contact us to see if we can assist you with your issue today.
 Our modalities of healing are listed below.